Hira Lal Atal

-Hira Lal Atal (26 January 1905 – 23 January 1985) was an Indian soldier in the British Indian Army from 1925 until 1947 and the Indian Army from 1947.
-He became a Major General and the first indigenous Adjutant General of independent India.
-He was instrumental in designing the Indian Armed Forces’ highest award for bravery, the Param Vir Chakra.
+Major General Hira Lal Atal (26 January 1905 – 23 January 1985) was an Indian Army officer in the British Indian Army from 1925 until 1947 and the Indian Army from 1947.
+He became the first indigenous Adjutant General of independent India.
+He was instrumental in designing the Indian Armed Forces' highest award for bravery, the Param Vir Chakra.
+Later, he became Chief Commissioner of Tripura.

 Career

 Early years

 Hira Lal Atal attended the Rawlinson Section (renamed the Pratap Section in 1947) of the Rashtriya Indian Military College RIMC in Dehradun, India.
 RIMC was intended to prepare native Indians to take command of the British Indian Army and was earlier known as the Prince of Wales Royal Indian Military College, which was established in 1921.
 Hira was the first cadet captain, or head boy.

 Atal attended Sandhurst and was commissioned a second lieutenant into the Unattached List, Indian Army on 29 January 1925.
 He was attached to the 1st battalion Gordon Highlanders from 20 March 1925, and appointed to the Indian Army on 31 March 1926, and the 16th Light Cavalry.

 Atal became a lieutenant on 29 April 1927 and a quarter-master, serving in that post from 3 January 1928 until 1 October 1930.
 He attended an eight-month course at the Equestrian School, Saugor during 1929 and 1930.
 He was appointed adjutant on 1 October 1930 until being attached to the Rewa State Forces.
 He was promoted to captain on 29 January 1934.
 He was appointed chief of staff 16 February 1935, an appointment he relinquished in 1936.
 He was attached to the 15th Lancers, a training regiment, on 7 September 1937 until being appointed adjutant and quarter-master of the Equestrian School, Saugor on 4 December 1938 until the establishment was closed in September 1939.